Asian-Pan-Genome/APGp1-Y/07. Analysis of Y-linked variations/02. Structural variation analysis for PAR and MSY/README.md

-# Filter out invalid PAR sequences and make the sequence list
+## Filter out invalid PAR sequences
-@qingyang
+For the fragmented assemblies in PARs of some HPRCy1/HGSVC2 samples, their contigs were aligned to the CHM13v2.chrX PARs using Minimap2 (v2.26).
+Alignment intervals separated by < 50Kb were merged, and contigs shorter than 20Kb were excluded.
+Samples with any haplotype covering < 90% of the reference PAR regions were excluded from downstream pangenome construction.

-# Construct MC pangenomes for PAR1 and PAR2 and perform variants decomposition
+## Construct MC (Minigraph-Cactus) pangenomes for PARs and MSY, and perform variant decomposition
 Here, use the command constructing the PAR1 pangenome as an example:
 ```
 cactus-pangenome ./PAR1.js ./PAR1.seq.file --outDir ./CHM13_PAR1 --outName CHM13_PAR1 \